University of Bolton, Deane Road, Bolton. BL3 5AB

 Graduate apprentices from this programme should prove valuable to retail organisations of all sizes and across the full spectrum of functions.
 On successful completion of the end point assessment after completion of the course, apprentices will have the option of applying for Chartered Manager status.
 They are well prepared to take on more demanding roles in retail management.

-They are also ready to progress to postgraduate-level study in subjects such as marketing, finance, human resources and international business management in order to develop their expertise further.
+They are also ready to progress to postgraduate-level study in subjects such as marketing, finance, human resources and international business management to develop their expertise further.
 Studying for an MBA is another option.

 Apprentices will need to be employed by your organisation for a minimum of 30 hours per week.
 Your organisation will also need to commit to sponsoring apprentices to complete this qualification.